The Anatomy of Fascism – Book Review

 One of Paxton’s greatest strengths in The Anatomy of Fascism is that he successfully examines how fascism operated in Italy and Germany while also rightly dismissing theories which explained away the rise fascism with simplistic explanations.
 Explanations that often missed the key reasons for the rise of fascism, especially in Germany and Italy.
 Paxton presents the history of fascism in a way which demonstrates that the complex ways authoritarians took power and some of the nuances which differentiate one fascist movement from another.

 In the last chapter of The Anatomy of Fascism, Paxton offers up a definition and a list of ideas or “mobilizing passions” which define a fascist movement.
 As Paxton admits, these ideals are rarely explicitly stated by fascists but are rather implied in fascist language and action.
-This is a good approach, for the most part, but it is in some ways almost contradictory.
-Paxton himself discusses some of the problems associated with creating a singular definition for fascism, and while the definition that he offers here offers more room for differentiation between fascist movements, it is still somewhat limiting.
+This is a good approach, for the most part, but it Paxton'sme ways almost contradictory.
+Paxton himself discusses some of the problems associated with creating a singular definition for fascism.
+While the definition that Paxton offers makes more room for differentiation between fascist movements, it is still somewhat limiting.

-Still, Paxton’s definition is effective, and his focus on actions is important because it is an essential part of informing not just fascist behavior but fascist language as well.
-Paxton’s definition here seems widely applicable, and his emphasis on fascism as a product born of failed democracies is an interesting one which is greatly important to understanding the growth of fascist movements in Europe in the early 20th century.
+Still, Paxton’s definition is useful, and his focus on actions is essential because it is an essential part of informing not just fascist behavior but fascist language as well.
+Paxton’s definition here seems widely applicable, and his emphasis on fascism as a product born of failed democracies is an interesting one, which is exceedingly essential to understanding the growth of fascist movements in Europe in the early 20th century.

 While important distinctions like these are drawn for Italy and Germany, the focus on these two states seems too narrow at times.
 If one of the main goals of this work is to examine fascism as a whole, then it should be necessary to examine fascism in depth in more places than just Italy and Germany.
 Fascist movements in Chile and Argentina are briefly mentioned, and while their example is welcome and an interesting comparison to their European counterparts, a more detailed and thorough analysis of non-European fascist movements seem almost essential to identifying what fascism is.

 Other examples are briefly mentioned, such as Romania and Spain, but these are largely used to argue against certain movements being fascist or to make the case about German and Italian fascism stronger.
-Some of these examples are very effective, such as the use of the Spanish example to show the importance of public support for a fascist movement, but more of this type of comparison, especially between fascist states like Romania, would have been beneficial to producing a more well-rounded analysis of fascism.
+Some of these examples are very effective, such as the use of the Spanish example to show the importance of public support for a fascist movement.
+But Paxton's work needs more of these examples between fascist states like Romania because it would have been beneficial to producing a more well-rounded analysis of fascism.

 Despite its somewhat limiting approach, The Anatomy of Fascism provides insight into the growth and operation of fascism in Europe.
 Paxton offers persuasive arguments that fascism emerges with democracy fails.
 Fascists then navigate to power through a combination of violence, the manipulation of democratic institutions, popular support, and the assistance of elected officials.